pantheon-systems/wp-redis/CONTRIBUTING.md

 1. Following the release, prepare the next dev version with the following steps:
     * `git checkout develop`
     * `git rebase master`
-    * Update the version number in all locations, incrementing the version by one patch version, and add the `-dev` flag (e.g. after releasing `1.2.3`, the new verison will be `1.2.4-dev`)
+    * Update the version number in all locations, incrementing the version by one patch version, and add the `-dev` flag (e.g. after releasing `1.2.3`, the new version will be `1.2.4-dev`)
     * Add a new `** Latest **` heading to the changelog
     * `git add -A .`
     * `git commit -m "Prepare X.Y.X-dev"`